zeditor01/cdc_examples/documents/deploy_admintools.md

 ![instas02](/images/instas02.JPG)

-xx
+Access Server listens on a TCPIP port.
+The default port is 10101, which can be changed at installation time here.

+If you deploy the CDC Management Console and Access Server in a production environment, you will likely want all TCPIP connections to be encrypted.
+Encryption can be specified at a later time, and is reviewed in the [securing CDC](https://github.com/zeditor01/cdc_examples/blob/main/documents/securing_cdc.md) document.

 ![instas03](/images/instas03.JPG)

-xx
+Next up, you need to define the root CDC administration user.
+If you are not using LDAP, you must enter a userid and a password here.
+This a userid defined withn the Access Server, and it is totally independent of the authentcation control of the operating system where Access Server is installed.

+In a production environment, you would likely be using an LDAP server, and the root CDC administration user would be defined with a CHCCLP command as covered in the [securing CDC](https://github.com/zeditor01/cdc_examples/blob/main/documents/securing_cdc.md) document.

 ![instas04](/images/instas04.JPG)

-Open the Windows Services application, and observe that an auto-start Windows Service has been established, so that the Access Server is always available on demand.
+After running the installer, open the Windows Services application, and observe that an auto-start Windows Service has been established, so that the Access Server is always available on demand.

 ![instas05](/images/instas05.JPG)